CES 2017: Gadget Finds on the CES Show Floor, Days 3 and 4

 Hudway Glass Heads-Up Display -- When I wrote about the Carrobot C2, a self-contained $500 heads-up display for drivers, I was critical of how it replicated so much that your phone was already doing (see “CES 2017: Gadget Finds on the CES Show Floor, Days 1 and 2,” 10 January 2017).
 Someone else clearly had the same idea, since the $49 Hudway Glass is essentially an iPhone mount that turns it into a heads-up display.
 A flip-up clear mirror reflects the image on the screen into your eyes while letting you see behind it.
 Since what you’re looking at is a mirror image, you use Hudway’s free iOS app, or one from another developer, to create a view that’s oriented correctly in the reflection.

 Haiku Bike Clamp Display -- I liked the form factor of the Haiku, a display and remote control for your phone that clamps to your bike’s handlebars.
 The display shows ongoing notifications like route directions and messages; a gesture-control system enables you to control your phone or navigate the Haiku without taking your eyes off the road or a hand off the handlebars.
-Currently on Indiegogo at €85, it’s due to ship in April 2017 for $99.
+Currently on Indiegogo for €85, it’s due to ship in April 2017 for $99.

 Unistellar Augmented Reality Telescope -- One not-well-kept secret about images from NASA is that they don’t reflect what you see when you look through a home telescope.
 Consumer models can make stars visible that you otherwise can’t see, but the gorgeous color images that come out of the Hubble are post-processed into the visible color spectrum.
-You can’t get those images from your backyard telescope… unless you’re using the Unistellar lens AI, which does two things: amplifies the light your telescope receives, effectively increasing its magnification, and optionally overlays an augmented reality image on top of what you’re seeing to include what the Hubble and other telescopes have seen.
+You can’t get those images from your backyard telescope… unless you’re using the Unistellar lens AI, which does two things: amplifies the light your telescope receives and optionally overlays an augmented reality image on top of what you’re seeing to include what the Hubble and other telescopes have seen.
 The augmented reality display also shows pop-up information like constellations and distances that otherwise require an astronomy degree.
 Add Unistellar’s lens to your existing telescope for $1000–$1500 when it’s released in 2018, or use one of Unistellar’s own telescopes with it, which will integrate with the AI for automatic positioning.

 Tapp Touch Padlock -- Padlocks are old technology, but if you have to use a number of them, carrying around a bunch of keys or memorizing a bunch of number sequences is a drag.
 The Tapp smart padlock instead uses a touch interface and can memorize up to 500 different fingerprints.
 An iPhone app provides a complete history of who has accessed the lock along with time and date stamps.
 Finally, the rechargeable lock works for 18 months on a single 2-hour charge.
 It will cost $99 when it ships in March 2017.